kudchikarsk/multithreading-in-csharp-demo/README.md

 ### This solution is a part of tutorial [Multithreading In C#](https://kudchikarsk.github.io/multithreading-in-c-sharp/)

-Solution contains various Windows Forms App projects for different multithreading concepts in C#
+Solution contains various Windows Forms App projects for different multithreading concepts in C#.

 #### To run a particular project